pelican-eggs/eggs/.github/ISSUE_TEMPLATE/request.md

 ---
 name: "\U0001F3AE Game Request"
-about: Suggest an game to build an egg for
+about: Suggest a server to build an egg for

 ---